Private Life (2018 film): Plot

 Richard and Rachel are a middle-aged couple desperately trying to have a child.
-After multiple failed attempts at artificial insemination, they attempt in vitro fertilisation.
+After multiple failed attempts at artificial insemination, they attempt in vitro fertilization.
 The couple learn that Richard has a blockage that is not letting him produce sperm, forcing him to undergo a surgery that puts him $10,000 in debt to his brother Charlie and his wife Cynthia.
-At the same time they are also attempting to adopt a child after connecting with a supposedly pregnant teenager from Arkansas who was looking to give up her child but then stopped contact.
+At the same time, they are attempting to adopt a child and participate in an interview with a social worker.
+Some time before, Richard and Rachel became connected with a supposedly pregnant teenager from Little Rock, Arkansas.
+Upon traveling to Arkansas, the teenager abruptly stopped contact, leading Richard and Rachel to believe they had been victims of an emotional scam.

 After the IVF fails, their doctor floats the idea of using a donor egg to implant in Rachel, raising their chances of success from 4 to 65 percent.
 Rachel is initially against it, but slowly begins to consider it with Richard's encouragement.

-Meanwhile, their 25-year-old niece, Sadie, decides to leave her college writing program to finish in absentia and go live in New York City with Richard and Rachel, with whom she is already very close.
+Meanwhile, their 25-year-old niece, Sadie, decides to leave her writing program at Bard College to finish in absentia and live in New York City with Richard and Rachel, with whom she is very close.
 Rachel, who struggled with the idea of an unknown egg donor, decides to ask Sadie for her eggs.
 To their surprise, Sadie quickly agrees, both because she loves Richard and Rachel and because she thinks the egg donation will bring meaning to her life.